Imagine being in a conference room and hearing those words.

-An intermission for a “beverage” was animated by a tambora group, which, as Roger explained to me, was typical in Chavista seminars, always including some form of “cultural expression.”
+An intermission for a “beverage” was animated by a tambora group which, as Roger explained, was typical in Chavista seminars, always including some form of “cultural expression.”
 The dancers were quite skilled, and very provocative.
-Their movements, their attire – which left little to the imagination – and the beating of their drums reminded me of long-gone weekend nights in Choroní, but as you can imagine it did not seem appropriate for a seminar on political indoctrination in a University.
-This, however, didn’t prevent some of the participants from joining them in the ruckus.
+Their movements, their attire – which left little to the imagination – and the beating of their drums reminded me of long-gone weekend nights in Choroní, but as you can imagine it did not seem appropriate for a seminar on political indoctrination held at a university.
+This, however, didn’t prevent some of the participants from joining the dancers in the ruckus.

 Although less controversial than the previous talks, the speaker’s tone made it perfectly clear that underneath his navy-blue sweater vest beat the heart of a true Marxist.
 Through it all, he did not bother to speak about increasing educational coverage, or the quality of the nation’s teachers, or the infrastructure of our public schools, or the lack of technology, just to mention a few of the pressing issues that make our current educational system a failed one.

 We were about to leave when the question-and-answer session began.